ivoyager/ivoyager-changelogs/README.md

 * We are no longer maintaining a "web-deployment" branch for the Planetarium.
 Instead, the master branch *is* the web deployment (e.g., it uses GLES2).
 Basically, our [Web Planetarium](https://www.ivoyager.dev/planetarium/) has become our main "product."
 You can still switch to GLES3 and export a functioning Windows app.

 ## Added
 * New IOManager manages a separate thread for I/O including resource loading and other file reading/writing.
-All functions work on the Main thread if external project sets Global.enable_threads = false.
-Unfortunately, we won't be able to use threads for the Web Planetarium until Godot 4.0.
-(Note: progress bar does not progress in most cases if enable_threads = false.
-I removed it in the Web Planetarium.)
+All functions are called on the Main thread if external project sets Global.enable_threads = false.
 * Many new "something_requested" signals in [Global](https://github.com/ivoyager/ivoyager/blob/master/singletons/global.gd).
 These can be used in lieu of direct calls to most functions in StateManager and SaveManager (and others).
 * Expanded API in the [Body](https://github.com/ivoyager/ivoyager/blob/master/tree_nodes/body.gd) class.
 * Greatly expanded data display for Sun, planets and moons, with closeable sections and subsections.
 Display content can be modified by external project.